sjmcpherson/Front-End-Developer-Learnings/README.md

 - Minify JS (Removes whitespace/linebreaks and shortends variables)
 - Combine JS (Reduces the amount of HTTP Requests)
 - &lt;script&gt;tags block parallel downloads, put them last so other resources can be downloaded first
-- Defer Parsing of scripts that are not called at statup.
+- Defer Parsing of scripts that are not called at statup.h
 - Async Loading via Lab.js or the async attribute for the script tag (IE9 & below don’t support)
 - Avoid excess Style Recalculation which occurs when manipulating the DOM with javascript
 - “$(document).ready(function() {“ vs “$(function(){“  Code is executed after DOM is loaded